 The young people come from schools and choirs in the town where the concert is taking place.
 With the help of texts and sound files, they have been practising with their music teacher for several months and it is not until the actual day of the concert that they meet the choirs from other schools.
 The whole afternoon is spent in dress rehearsal and imagine the feeling of suddenly being part of a 500 strong choir.
 And the concert is about to begin!

 We usually invite a couple of guest artists to join us for the tour.
 It’s fun to see them performing and interacting with our own artists and the the big youth choir.
-Måns Zelmerlöw, Molly Sandén, Robin Stjernberg, Panetoz, The Moniker, Jessica Folcker, Mollie Minott, Eric Gadd och Gladys del Pilar are just some of the artists who have taken part in Touch of Africa.”
+Måns Zelmerlöw, Molly Sandén, Robin Stjernberg, Panetoz, The Moniker, Jessica Folcker, Mollie Minott, Eric Gadd, John Lundvik, Shirley Clamp and Gladys del Pilar are just some of the artists who have taken part in the concerts.”